Pocoya/Pocoya/README.md

 - 🌱 I’m currently learning Java 🙂
 - 👀 I’m interested in contributing to more open source projects and thus get more exprience
 - 💞️ I’m looking to collaborate with other content creators
-- My current goal is to contribute to more open source projects
 - 📫 How to reach me ...

 <!---